dgkamper/FIREAnalysisAllianceCensor/README.md

 ## Contact

-For questions about this analysis or requests for additional information, please contact David G. Kamper at [email address].
+For questions about this analysis or requests for additional information, please contact David G. Kamper at [davidgkamper@ucla.edu].

 ## License